Last-minute filing surge produces contested elections

 No challengers filed in the elections for Farmville mayor, Farmville Board of Commissioners, Simpson mayor and Simpson Village Council.

-Ayden residents will have a chance to run for the town’s board of commissioners between July 26 and continues until noon Aug.
-13. State law requires towns that have election districts to delay filing periods in elections years following a census to allow time for districts to be redrawn.
+Ayden residents will have a chance to file for the town’s board of commissioners between July 26 and noon Aug.
+13. State law requires towns that have election districts to delay filing periods in election years following a census to allow time for districts to be redrawn.

 Wards 3, 4 and 5 are on this year’s Ayden ballot.
 Candidates must live in those wards but are elected at-large, allowing Ayden’s election to go forward in November.